On braids and links up to link-homotopy: Links up to link-homotopy

-In the same way we compute all the partial conjugations and record them in Table \ref{tableau}.
-The entry in row $\big\downarrow^i_j$ represents the $i$-th partial conjugation by $x_j$.
-As in Table \ref{tableau1}, an empty cell means that the partial conjugation does not change the clasp-number.
-Moreover the $\nu_{ij}$ columns are omitted because they remain unchanged by any partial conjugation. \\ \begingroup \endgroup
+In the same way, we compute all operations $(\bar{x_i},\bar{x_i})_k$ and record them in Table \ref{tableau}.
+The entry in row $(\bar{x_i},\bar{x_i})_k$ represents the corresponding operation.
+As in Table \ref{tableau1}, an empty cell means that $(\bar{x_i},\bar{x_i})_k$ does not change the clasp-number.
+Moreover the $\nu_{ik}$ columns are omitted because they remain unchanged by any operations.